JuliaIBPM/ViscousFlow.jl/docs/src/manual/fields.md

 ## The Laplacian and its inverse

-`Whirl` also makes heavy use of the discrete Laplacian operator, $L$.
+`ViscousFlow` also makes heavy use of the discrete Laplacian operator, $L$.
 This mimics the continuous operator, $\nabla^2$, and acts upon data of any type.
 Let's apply this to the original data:
 ```@repl create